Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Discussion

-Our results do have some practical implications.
-It seems that researchers can keep current survey instruments largely unchanged: discrete and continuous response formats yield similar regressions coefficients, and explicit instructions on how respondents should use response scales appear to have negligible effects.
-What is needed, however, is a broader evidence-base on scale use.
-Our own tests, while indicative, are drawn from a single type of wellbeing scale and could not pin-down the precise functional form by which scale use departs from linearity.
-Until such evidence accumulates, we recommend that analysts routinely probe the robustness of their headline results to monotonic transformations of their outcome.
-One contribution of this paper, we hope, is to render such tests more tractable.
+These results have practical implications.
+What is most needed is a broader evidence-base on scale use.
+Our own tests, while indicative, focus on a single type of wellbeing scale and could not pin down the precise functional form by which scale use departs from linearity.
+Moreover, future work might fruitfully combine our analysis with current work on correcting for interpersonal differences in scale use \citep{prati2026possible, benjamin2023adjusting}.
+Further work may also draw on the partial identification literature to, for instance, provide confidence regions for identified coefficient ranges given some cost $C$ \citep[cf.][]{imbens2004confidence,tamer2010partial}.
+For current practice, we believe that analysts should routinely report robustness to monotonic transformations of the outcome variable, following the guidelines in Section \ref{sec:guidelines}.
+Our \href{https://github.com/casparwarwick/reversals}{{Stata}} routines make this straightforward.